 Managers wanting gamification software to create custom games and contests that motivate reps

-Businesses wanting a sales management platform with teams management and rep performance dashboards
+Organizations wanting a sales management platform with team management and rep performance dashboards

 Sales managers who want to provide reps with verified contact lists for prospecting